pedrovanzella/bigode-ng/README.md

 User
 	has many subscriptions
-	has many feed through subscriptions
+	has many feeds through subscriptions
-	_FOLLOW AND UNFOLLOW_